treolabs/treopim/docs/en/user-guide/associated-products.md

 The option to create associated products targets on increasing sales and helping in promotion and marketing of new products, but has a slightly different configuration process.

-TreoPIM comes with the following predefined associations:

-- **Up-sell products** are the products with higher price and quality, which could be more popular with shoppers and more profitable for the sellers.
-Up-sell products are generally packed with special features or other competitive advantages to encourage customers to change their mind and buy these ones.

-- **Cross-sell products** are complementary products, which could be bought in addition to the main one.
-Good examples are cases or smartphone covers that can be offered to a shopper, who is buying a smartphone.
-These are the products the customer would probably also look for.

-- **Related products** are usually products of the same category and type as the selected product or service.
-These are competitive alternatives to provide the customer with a wide number of options in addition to the main product.
-Sometimes related products are useful for promotion of less popular products or for attracting customers' attention to possible alternatives.

 ## Associated Product Fields

 The `Associated Product` entity record comes with the following preconfigured fields; mandatory are marked with *: